reututy/Snake_Game/README.md

 Implementation in openGL.

-Creates a snake using a Cubic Bezier from my "Cubic_Bezier" - a head, a tail and 3 cylinders for the body.
+Creates a snake using a Cubic Bezier from my "Cubic_Bezier" project - a head, a tail and 3 cylinders for the body.

 Implementation of Collision Detection.